-The first step undertaken was to define the Area of Impact.
-For defining the project area (both directly and indirectly), a map that will show the project area was prepared.
-Besides, a field visit to the area were undertaken on 15.07.2019 and 3.07.2019 to have a better understanding of the geographic limits of the area and the people living there.
+To define the project area (both directly and indirectly), a map which shows the project area, has been prepared.
+In addition, field visits to the area were undertaken on 02.07.2019 and 15.07.2019 to have a better understanding of the geographic limits of the area and the people living there.